rafalgrodzinski/bits-runner-builder/docs/Reference.md

 ;
 ```

-## Loops
+## Repeats
 C-style for, while, and do-while are all combined into a single `rep` loop.
-The format is `rep init, pre-condition, post-condition`. `init` allows to setup a counter, pre-condition is evaluated before and post after each loop.
+The format is `rep init-statement, pre-condition, post-condition, post-statement`. `init-statement` allows to setup a counter, pre-condition is evaluated before and post after each loop. `post-statement` is evaluated at the end of each loop.
 Each part is optional, but if you include post-condition, pre-condition must also be include.
-Body can be specified on the same line as the loop, in which case the final semicolon should not be included.
+If you include `post-statement` then `init-statement` also has to be included.
+Body can be specified on the same line as the loop, in which case the final semicolon should be also included.
 ```
 // infinite loop
 rep: doStuff()

 // do things ten times
-rep i u32 <- 0, i < 10:
+rep i u32 <- 0, i < 10, i <- i + 1
   doStuff(i)
-  i <- i + 1
 ;

 // do things at least once
-rep i u32 <- 0, true, i < someValue:
+rep i u32 <- 0, true, i < someValue: doStuff(i)
-  doStuff(i)
-;
 ```

 ## Modules